-- Reformulated version of the failed Eur Constitutional Treaty 2004 - The 'No' of the popular referenda in the Netherlands & France dealt a significant blow to the Const - and the future of the Unionwhich found itself in a reflection/crisis period after - NOW: the Reform/Lisbon Treaty, finally ratified in 12/2009 - which takes in most aspects of the constitution (minus flag, anthem, constitution-wording, Minister) such as - Semi-perm.
-Council President (Herman Van Rompuy, left) - High Rep for Common Foreign Affairs & Security Policy ('EU Foreign Minister' Catherine Ashton, left) - + Ext.
-Diplomatic Service - Charter of Fundamental Rights (binding) - Qual.
+- Reformulated version of the failed European Constitutional Treaty of 2004 - The 'No' of the popular referenda in the Netherlands & France dealt a significant blow to the EU - NOW: the Reform/Lisbon Treaty, finally ratified in 12/2009 (in 2nd attempt in Ireland) - which takes in most aspects of the constitution (minus flag, anthem, constitution-wording, Minister) such as - Semi-perm.
+Council President (Herman Van Rompuy, below) - High Rep for Common Foreign Affairs & Security - Policy ('EU Foreign Minister' Catherine Ashton) - + Ext.
+Diplom.
+Service - Charter of Fundamental Rights (binding) - Qual.
 Majority Voting & Co-decision the rule - National Parliaments receive more time for review - 1 Million Citizen's Initiative